ABOUT THE PROGRAM

 Their debut album, Cleveland Celtic Ensemble, features traditional and contemporary pieces from Ireland, Scotland, and America, reflecting their commitment to both preservation and innovation in Celtic music.
 The ensemble's performances have been featured on platforms like the Irish & Celtic Music Podcast, further cementing their reputation in the Celtic music community.

-As part of the North Carolina Museum of Art’s esteemed Sights & Sounds on Sundays series, the Cleveland Celtic Ensemble promises an afternoon of musical enchantment.
+As part of the North Carolina Museum of Art’s esteemed Sights & Sounds on Sundays series, the Cleveland Celtic Ensemble promises an afternoon/evening of musical enchantment.
 Their program will transport listeners through the lush landscapes of Celtic melodies, offering a concert experience that is both soul-stirring and unforgettable.
-The Sunday performance is a concert-only in the museum's SECU auditorium.
-But the Saturday performance is in the West Building's NCMA Cafe and includes a Valentine's Day @ NCMA Dinner Experience in partnership with Catering Works.

 ABOUT THE MUSIC